Chakal

 Chakal (altered spelling of the Portuguese word for jackal; chacal) is a thrash metal band from Belo Horizonte, Brazil.
-The band formed in 1985 and has to date released five albums through Cogumelo Records.
+The band formed in 1985 and has released five albums through Cogumelo Records.
 Its debut record, Abominable Anno Domini, has been described as an "influential, genre-defining" example of Brazilian heavy metal.

 History

-Chakal was formed in early 1985 by William Wiz (drums), Destroyer (bass), and Mark (guitars) in Belo Horizonte, home of such other influential bands as Mutilator, Holocausto, Sarcófago and Sepultura.
-Shortly after forming, it played the Metal BH II Festival, fronted by Sgôto, alongside Sarcófago, Sepultura, Sagrado Inferno, Armageddon and São Paulo's Minotauro.
-It followed this up with frequent local gigging, and saw a number of line-up changes, recruiting Vladimir Korg (vocals) and Pepeu Necromancer (both ex-Megathrash).
+Chakal was formed in early 1985 by William Wiz (drums), Destroyer (bass), and Mark (guitars) in Belo Horizonte, home of Mutilator, Holocausto, Sarcófago and Sepultura.
+Shortly after forming, they played the Metal BH II Festival, fronted by Sgôto, alongside Sarcófago, Sepultura, Sagrado Inferno, Armageddon and São Paulo's Minotauro.
+They followed this up with frequent local shows.
+They recruited Vladimir Korg (vocals) and Pepeu Necromancer (both ex-Megathrash).
 The band produced its debut demo, Children Sacrifice, in 1986, featuring guest appearances from Max Cavalera of Sepultura and SDN of Mutilator.
-It also contributed two tracks to Cogumelo Records' Warfare Noise I compilation the same year ("Cursed Cross" and "Mr. Jesus Christ").
+They contributed two tracks to Cogumelo Records' Warfare Noise I compilation that year ("Cursed Cross" and "Mr. Jesus Christ").

-By the time of its debut album, Abominable Anno Domini, Chakal's line-up had settled down to Vladimir Korg on vocals (also credited with the lyrics to Sepultura's "To the Wall"), guitarists Mark and Pepeu, bassist Marcelo Laranja, and drummer William Wiz.
+By the time of their debut album, Abominable Anno Domini, Chakal's line-up had settled down to Vladimir Korg on vocals (also credited with the lyrics to Sepultura's "To the Wall"), guitarists Mark and Pepeu, bassist Marcelo Laranja, and drummer William Wiz.
 The album was recorded in August 1987 at Belo Horizonte's JG Studios.
 According to Eduardo Rivadavia of Allmusic, the band's debut "turned out to be one of the most vicious, extreme but accomplished Brazilian thrash/black metal albums released in the landmark year of 1987".
-The album was reissued in 2005 by Cogumelo with bonus tracks from 1988's Living with the Pigs single, originally recorded at JG Studios in October 1988.
+The album was reissued in 2005 by Cogumelo with bonus tracks from 1988's Living with the Pigs single, recorded at JG Studios in October 1988.
 Shortly after the Abominable Anno Domini sessions, Pepeu left the band.